 November Road by Lou Berney, it’s the crime of the century – the assassination of President Kennedy – and Frank Guidry knows too much.
 A chance encounter gives him the perfect cover and as the two strangers share the open road they find each other along the way.
 But, Frank’s hunters are closing in…

 Women Talking by Miriam Toews, this is a fictionalized account of a real-life occurrence known as the ‘ghost rapes of Bolivia’.
 “This touching novel could be right out of The Handmaid’s Tale” – Margaret Atwood.

-And many more!
 Come visit, browse and find your next favorite book.
-If you’re stuck for what to read don’t forget to have a look (or leave a comment) on our Books At Heart noticeboard, or just ask a librarian!
-There’s always something new & good to read at the library!
-Browse the catalog by clicking here.
+Have a look at our Books At Heart noticeboard for a full list of new acquisitions and recommendations from fellow members.
+There’s always something new and good to read at the library!

 When you come into the library, you may be faced with the question, “What should I read next?”
 The library has a huge collection (about 30,000 books!)… but which books will promise you hours of good reading?

 “Books at Heart” will help you with your question.
 It’s a new initiative for book lovers, to promote sharing and feedback about books.
 Now you can tell everyone about the books you love!

 Firstly, you’ll find a new noticeboard in the library, called “Our Books of the Year”.
 There’s already a small selection of truly excellent recommendations.
 It’s open to everyone… feel free to add YOUR book of the year.
 Spread the news!